mailchimp/content-style-guide/06-web-elements.html.md

 ### Related articles

-Sometimes a long piece of copy will lend itself to a list of related links at the end.
-Don’t go overboard—four is usually plenty.
+Sometimes a long piece of copy lends itself to a list of related links at the end.
+Don’t go overboard—4 is usually plenty.

-Make sure related articles appear in a logical order, following the step down/step up rule: The first article should be a step down in complexity from the current article.
+Related articles should appear in a logical order, following the step down/step up rule: The first article should be a step down in complexity from the current article.
 The second one should be a step up in complexity to a more advanced article.

 If you can, avoid repeating links from the body text in related articles.